Crypto Tax Services — Bugaboo Bookkeeping

 Software-Based Reconciliation

-We run your data through professional crypto tax software -- Koinly, CoinTracker, or CoinLedger -- selected based on your specific activity and chains.
+We run your data through professional crypto tax software - Koinly, CoinTracker, CoinLedger, etc., that is selected based on your specific activity and chains.
 No single platform handles every edge case, so we use the best tool for each situation.

 Blockchain Analysis and Manual Tracing

 When software produces gaps or errors, we go on-chain.
-Using Etherscan, Solscan, and other blockchain explorers, we trace transactions manually to resolve missing cost basis, internal wallet transfers, and unmatched deposits.
+Using Etherscan, Solscan, and other block explorers, we trace transactions manually to resolve missing cost basis, internal wallet transfers, and unmatched deposits.

 Client Collaboration on Unclear Transactions